kyshel/glog/README.md

 # next
-- 28emoji with yolov5 style
+- make a simple workflow for learning task
 - alg0003 submit1

+## 0724
+- 28emoji with yolov5 style seems like complex, simplifying

 ## 0723
 - improved 28emji to 0.40